-This amount of batter makes 3 20cm circular waffles (more or less, depending on your machine.)
+This amount of batter makes 3 x 20cm circular waffles (more or less, depending on your machine.)

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
 (Of course, I’ll never pass on your email address to anyone.)